heymonheymon3000/aws-cybersecurity-threat-detection/README.md

     ![alt text](design/validate-s3-bucket-data.png)

+* S3 is like your **cloud hard drive**.
+Storing the preprocessed data there means you can train your model later on **SageMaker** or any cloud environment without redoing all preprocessing steps.

 ## 2. Training and Testing a Model using XGBoost
-Train a machine learning model (using XGBoost) to classify whether a given network activity is normal or malicious, based on the features extracted in Step 1.
-Use Amazon SageMaker’s built-in XGBoost algorithm, which makes training efficient and scalable.
+Train a machine learning model (using **XGBoost**) to classify whether a given network activity is normal or malicious, based on the features extracted in Step 1.
+Use **Amazon SageMaker’s built-in XGBoost algorithm**, which makes training efficient and scalable.

 **Task to be completed in this step**
 * [Load Preprocessed Data from S3](#1-load-preprocessed-data-from-s3)